dmolitor/adaptive-infra/README.md

 The application is comprised of the following services:

 - **app**:
-    This service builds and hosts the front-end survey form.
+    This service builds and hosts the front-end survey form using [Shiny for Python](https://shiny.posit.co/py/).
 See `/ui` for corresponding code.

 - **api**:
-    This service builds and hosts the API that handles all interactions between the survey form and the database on the backend.
+    This service builds and hosts the API that handles all interactions between the survey form and the database on the backend using [FastAPI](https://fastapi.tiangolo.com/).
 See `/api` for corresponding code.

 - **database**: